Ibrahimhass/kbeaconlib2/README.md

 ## Installation

-kbeaconlib2 is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+kbeaconlib2 is available through [CocoaPods](https://cocoapods.org) and Swift Package Manager.
+To install with cocoapods, simply add the following line to your Podfile:

 ```ruby
 pod 'kbeaconlib2'